armory/documentation/_operator_reference/providers.md

  - `deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  - `environment`: The environment name for the account.
 Many accounts can share the same environment (e.g. dev, test, prod)
  - `fingerprint`: (*Required*) Fingerprint of the public key
- - `privateKeyPassphrase`: Passphrase used for the private key, if it is encrypted
+ - `privateKeyPassphrase`: Passphrase used for the private key, if it is encrypted.Supports encrypted value.
  - `permissions`:
      - `READ`: `[]` A user must have at least one of these roles in order to view this account's cloud resources.
      - `WRITE`: `[]` A user must have at least one of these roles in order to make changes to this account's cloud resources.